douglasffilho/be-the-hero-backend/README.md

 Connects people to ONGs with love 🚀

 ## Idea
-Following the Semana Oministack 11.0 application development, we're building a app to connect people with ONGs what can be a good tool after some improvements.
+Following the Semana Oministack 11.0 application development, we're building an app to connect people with ONGs what can be a good tool after some improvements.

 ## Main Purpose (Technical)
 - Maintain the Business Rules